MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/Troubleshoot/slow-file-transfer.md

 - If any antivirus program is running, the transfer slows down even more.
 This change happens because the data is typically scanned once by the packet sniffer and a second time when it's written to disk.
 In some scenarios, these actions are repeated thousands of times.
 You can potentially observe speeds of less than 1 MB/s.

-## Open Office documents is slow
+## Slow opening Office documents

 This problem generally occurs on a WAN connection.
 The manner in which Office apps (Microsoft Excel, in particular) access and read data is typically what causes this problem.

-You should make sure that the Office and SMB binaries are up-to-date, and then test by having leasing disabled on the SMB server.
+You should verify that the Office and SMB binaries are up-to-date, and then test by having leasing disabled on the SMB server.
 To verify both, follow these steps:

 1. Run the following PowerShell command in Windows 8 and Windows Server 2012 or later versions of Windows: